 Enforcement Cooperation Program

-The SEC Enforcement Division’s Cooperation Program is a series of measures designed to encourage greater cooperation by individuals and companies in SEC investigations and enforcement actions.
+The SEC Enforcement Division’s Cooperation Program includes various measures designed to encourage greater cooperation by individuals and companies in SEC investigations and enforcement actions.
 The program provides incentives to individuals and companies who come forward and provide valuable information to SEC investigators.
 The SEC uses an analytical framework to evaluate whether, how much, and in what manner to credit the cooperation by individuals and companies in its investigations and enforcement actions.

 The Benefits of Cooperation

-There is a wide spectrum of tools available to the Commission and its staff for facilitating and rewarding cooperation by individuals and entities.
-These agreements under the cooperation program can range from reduced charges and sanctions in enforcement actions to taking no enforcement action at all.
+There is a spectrum of tools available to the Commission and its staff for facilitating and rewarding cooperation by individuals and entities.
+These benefits to cooperators can range from reduced charges and sanctions in enforcement actions to taking no enforcement action at all.

 Cooperation by individuals and entities in SEC investigations and related enforcement actions can contribute significantly to the success of the agency’s mission.
 Information obtained from cooperators helps detect violations of the federal securities laws, increase the effectiveness and efficiency of SEC investigations, and provide important evidence necessary to take enforcement actions.
 The program gives SEC investigators access to high-quality, firsthand evidence, resulting in stronger cases that can shut down fraudulent schemes earlier than otherwise would be possible.